 We can also use our learning management systems (like Google Classroom) to quickly get resources out to students to begin working while we are cleaning up other hands-on activities.

 We only get a set number of instructional minutes with our students, and if, with one click of a button, I can get them working on a Close Read with Mystery Pictures while I work on putting away the craft supplies from creating our flipbooks, I can really feel like we are using our time well.

 Last but certainly not least, one of the greatest reasons to use digital resources and activities in the classroom is feedback.

 All of the digital resources I use allow students to get immediate feedback on their work, which gives them more opportunities to practice.
-Gone are the days where students wait quietly with their hand raised to get their work checked by the teacher.
+Gone are the days when students wait quietly with their hands raised to get their work checked by the teacher.
 Now, when students need to know if they’re on the right track, they can press the submit button or check the available answer sheet.

-Teacher’s can’t be everywhere, and when we are working with students in small groups or working with an individual on a skill, we need to know that the other students in the room are getting the support they need to keep moving forward in their learning.
-Digital activities like these sticker activities that allow students immediate feedback, will give students what they move to continue growing in their learning.
+Teachers can’t be everywhere, and when we are working with students in small groups or working with an individual on a skill, we need to know that the other students in the room are getting the support they need to keep moving forward in their learning.
+Digital activities like these sticker activities that allow students immediate feedback will give students what they move to continue growing in their learning.

 A healthy mix of both